Grupo-de-modelado-probabilista/BART/optimization/docs/pgbart_improvements.md

 - AOT compilation eliminates the need for runtime environment or a virtual machine (VM), reducing memory usage and startup times.
 - AOT compiled code may not be as optimized as JIT compiled code since it cannot leverage runtime information, e.g. to gain information about CPU intensive code.

-_Just in time compilation_: Refers to compilation that happens dynamically during program execution rather than ahead of time.
+_Just in time compilation_ (JIT): Refers to compilation that happens dynamically during program execution rather than ahead of time.

 - JIT compiler translates bytecode into machine instructions at runtime, just before executing it.
 - Allows the JIT compiler to optimize the machine code using runtime information and only compile code paths that are actually executed.